-The stipulated facts and disposition are APPROVED and the DISCIPLINE RECOMMENDED to the Supreme Court.
+- The stipulated facts and disposition are APPROVED and the DISCIPLINE RECOMMENDED to the Supreme Court. - The stipulated facts and disposition are APPROVED AS MODIFIED as set forth below, and the DISCIPLINE IS RECOMMENDED to the Supreme Court.

 All Hearing dates are vacated.